 Chateau Le Moulin History, Overview

 Chateau Le Moulin takes its name from an ancient flour mill that remains on the property.
-It’s located near the vines and it’s called Moulin de Lavaud.
-This small Pomerol vineyard of Chateau Le Moulin is 3 hectares.
+The mill is located near the vines and it’s called Moulin de Lavaud.
+The small Pomerol vineyard of Chateau Le Moulin is 3 hectares.
 While the estate was created in the 1800’s, it did not begin to earn its reputation until the very end of the 20th century with vintages like 1998 and 2000.
 Prior years are not nearly as interesting.

-In 1969, what we know of as Chateau Le Moulin was sold to Michel and Genevieve Querre .
+In 1969, what we know of as Chateau Le Moulin was sold to Michel Querre and Genevieve Querre.
 At the time of the purchase, the estate was known as Vieux Chateau Cloquet.
 The Querre family renamed the property Chateau Le Moulin and began to renovate the estate.
+It took the new owners several years before they produced their first commercial from the 1997 harvest.
 They recently replanted the vineyards and restored the Right Bank chateau as well as the wine making facilities for this Pomerol chateau.
-Today, Chateau Le Moulin is consulted by Dr. Alain Raynaud .
+Today, Chateau Le Moulin is consulted by Dr. Alain Raynaud.

 Serving and Decanting Chateau Le Moulin with Wine, Food, Pairing Tips